sldimitrov/english_learning_system/README.md

 that enables you to learn English words in very innovative way.
 The reason I did it could be my English Matura Exam or maybe it is just my love mixed with dedication to the language itself.
 We will never know...
-P.S, thank you *Zeyneb* - the girl gave me the essence of the main method and with this made one of my dreams come true.

-I have developed this system in order to help others to learn English.
-To make something useful was my goal making this program.
-I am going to use it this year to prepare myself for the Final English Exam in 12th grade.

 ## How to use it
 1. Input the words or phrases into a txt file every one on a new line.